How to Repair Floor Tile | Video

 When taking on this DIY task, be sure to equip yourself with the proper safety gear.
 Throughout the video, we’ll alert you regarding when you should and should not use the safety gear.

 Remove grout.
-Start by removing the old grout around the tile with either an oscillating tool with a grout removal blade or a carbide-tipped grout saw.
+To repair floor tile, start by removing the old grout around the tile with either an oscillating tool with a grout removal blade or a carbide-tipped grout saw.
 Being careful not to scratch the glazed tile surface, apply firm pressure across the grout until you expose the unglazed edges of the tile.

 Break tile.
 If the tile isn’t already broken, use a nail set or center punch with a hammer to crack it.
 If you’re having trouble breaking it, try drilling holes into the tile to speed up the process.
 It’s important to be careful when working with broken tile.
 Always wear protective work gloves, as pieces can be sharp.